afunnydev/greenforest-site/content/_index.en.md

 ---
-title: Greenforest - Outstanding quality cannabis, delivered straight to your home.
-description: "Medical marijuana dispensary based in the Montreal area providing a reliable and secured access to high quality medical cannabis"
+title: Green Forest Compassion Center | Cannabis Dispensary Montreal & Terrebonne
+description: >-
+  Green Forest Compassion Center is your reference when it comes to weed dispensaries.
+Visit us if you're in Montreal and Terrebonne
+titre: >-
+  Green Forest Compassion Center is a fast-moving dispensary in Montreal and Terrebonne
 ---